 The University of Worcester is a close-knit and high-achieving community where students are supported to succeed at every level.

-The University was shortlisted for University of the Year in the 2019 Times Higher Education Awards, as well as Outstanding Support for Students, Outstanding Contribution to the Local Community, International Collaboration of the Year, Outstanding Research Supervisor of the Year and Datapoints Merit Award.
+The University has been shortlisted for University of the Year in the 2020 Times Higher Education Awards, as well as Outstanding Contribution to Equality, Diversity and Inclusion, Widening Participation or Outreach Initiative of the Year and the THE Datapoints Merit Award.

-In the 2019 National Student Survey, 88.2% of Worcester final year students said they were satisfied overall, placing the University at 16th out of 152 institutions and 8th out of all English non-specialist universities.
-Nine courses at Worcester received 100% satisfaction.
+In the 2020 National Student Survey, 85% of Worcester final year students said they were satisfied overall, above the national average of 83.2% and putting the University as one of the top scoring universities in the Midlands.
+Fourteen courses at Worcester received 100% satisfaction.

 - Sustainability Institution of the Year - Winner- 2019 Green Gown Awards

-- 1st for Quality Education - 2019 Times Higher Education University Impact Rankings
+- Top 3 in the UK for Quality Education - 2019 and 2020 Times Higher Education University Impact Rankings

-- Outstanding Support for Students - Finalist - 2019 Times Higher Education Awards
+- Outstanding Contribution to the Local Community - Winner - 2019 Times Higher Education Awards

-- Top 10 for Student Satisfaction - 2019 National Student Survey
+- Top 10 for Student Experience - Times Good University Guide 2021

 A place for everyone